BriarPrince/BriarPrince/README.md

 [Basic DNI Criteria](https://dni-criteria.carrd.co/) : I block freely.
 Just don't be an asshole.
 - Befriending me, then expecting a romantic relationship
-- IWEC : Yumeship / selfship doubles
+- IWEC : Yumeship / Selfship doubles
 - Intimate jokes, unless you're close with me
 - Infantilising me because of my disability
 - Unable to communicate in any capacity